 The Dalmore Decades – the sole complete collection of a one-of-a-kind set of six vintage single malts spanning 1951 to 2000 – sold for $1,124,000 at Sotheby’s in Hong Kong on Friday.
 This was a new auction high for the luxury malt market.

 It is the most valuable whiskey lot sold by Sotheby’s this year and the most expensive whisky lot ever sold by Sotheby’s in Asia.

 Collectors from Hong Kong, Taiwan, and the United Kingdom battled for the collection, with one Asian private collector taking the top prize.

-Following The Dalmore’s announcement in 2020 of a four-year partnership with Scotland’s first design museum – and the first Victoria & Albert museum to open outside of London – with the goal of nurturing and championing Scottish culture and creative talent on a global stage, a portion of the sale proceeds will be donated to V&A Dundee.
+Following The Dalmore’s announcement in 2020 of a four-year partnership with Scotland’s first design museum – and the first Victoria & Albert Museum to open outside of London – to nurture and champion Scottish culture and creative talent on a global stage, a portion of the sale proceeds will be donated to V&A Dundee.

 7. The Macallan Valerio Adami 1926 60 Year Old — $1.07m

 In 1993, 12 bottles of the Macallan 60 Year Old were released from that elusive cask for the second time.

 This time, it was the turn of another well-known pop artist, Italian painter Valerio Adami, to create the label.